 The Obverse Of The 1982 Quarter

-The image of President George Washington on the obverse – or “heads” side – of the 1982 quarter is very familiar.
-It’s the same portrait, created by the artist John Flanagan, that appeared on modern quarters until 2022.
+The image of President George Washington on the obverse — or “heads” side — of the 1982 quarter is very familiar.
+It is the same portrait, created by the artist John Flanagan, that appeared on modern quarters until 2022.

 The 1982 quarter shows Washington in profile, facing left.
-Above his head arches the word “LIBERTY”, while the date is inscribed at the bottom, parallel with the lower coin edge.
-The motto “IN GOD WE TRUST” is on the left, while the mint mark is on the right.
+Above his head arches the word “LIBERTY,” while the date is inscribed at the bottom, parallel with the lower coin edge.
+The motto “IN GOD WE TRUST” is on the left, while the mint mark — “P” for Philadelphia or “D” for Denver — appears on the right of Washington’s neck.
+For proof coins from San Francisco, look for the “S” in that same position.

 The Reverse of The 1982 Quarter

-The reverse of the Washington quarter has changed regularly since 1999.
-But in 1982, it was the same design that had appeared for the previous 50 years.
-It shows an eagle perched on a fletch of arrows, with two olive sprigs below.
-And like the obverse, it’s the work of John Flanagan.
+The reverse of the Washington quarter changed regularly after 1999, when the State Quarters program began.
+But in 1982, it displayed the same design that had appeared for the previous 50 years: an eagle perched on a bundle of arrows, with two olive sprigs below, all crafted by John Flanagan.

 Other Features of the 1982 Quarter

-The quarters struck in 1982 have a copper core clad in cupronickel to give them their silver appearance.
+The quarters struck in 1982 have a copper core clad in cupronickel (copper-nickel alloy) to give them their silver appearance.
 They measure 24.3 millimeters in diameter and weigh 5.67 grams.
+The coin contains zero silver — it is 91.67% copper and 8.33% nickel overall.

-If you turn one on its edge, you’ll see a series of parallel grooves.
-These are known as “reeds”and were originally introduced in the eighteenth century to prevent coin clipping.
-They allowed anyone offered the coin to see at once if any precious metal had been sliced off the edge.
+If you turn one on its edge, you’ll see a series of parallel grooves called “reeds.”
+These were originally introduced in the eighteenth century to prevent coin clipping and allow anyone to see immediately whether precious metal had been shaved off the edge.

 Also Read: Top 20 Most Valuable 1776-1976 Bicentennial Quarter